bigtoga/Examples/DSci - Azure Black Belt Data Science/Azure Machine Learning Class 2020/Class 4 Notes.md

 **Azure Notebooks?**

 **How do we get plugged in to receive notifications from the Azure Black Belt team in the future (for trainings, webinars, etc)?**

 **At what point do teams decide it's worth it to try Synapse?
 What's the expected learning curve?**

 **Can I use Terraform w Azure ML?
 Azure Data Factory?**

+**List of best practices for ADF?**

+**Even if ADF is created w GUI, as long as we sync it to a Git repo, it still stores source control history?**